therealmacjeezy/Scripts/Rename Startup Volume/README.md

 - File List
   1. RenameStartupVolume.sh
-  2. EA_RenameStartupVolume.sh
+  2. EA_StartupVolumeName.sh

 This repo contains a script *[RenameStartupVolume.sh]* that can be used to rename the Startup Volume based off of the macOS version it has installed.
-There is also an Extension Attribute script *[EA_RenameStartupVolume.sh]* that can be uploaded or created in your JSS to pull the computers current Startup Volume name and use it for
+There is also an Extension Attribute script *[EA_StartupVolumeName.sh]* that can be uploaded or created in your JSS to pull the computers current Startup Volume name and use it for
 Smart Groups or Computer Searches.